I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_link_state.md

 The type of support for the IEEE 802.3 pause frames.
 This member must be one of the following pause functions:

+#### NdisPauseFunctionsUnsupported

+the miniport adapter or link partner does not support pause frames.

+#### NdisPauseFunctionsSendOnly

+the miniport adapter and link partner support only sending pause frames from the miniport adapter to the link partner.

+#### NdisPauseFunctionsReceiveOnly

+the miniport adapter and link partner support only sending pause frames from the link partner to the miniport adapter

+#### NdisPauseFunctionsSendAndReceive

+the miniport adapter and link partner support sending and receiving pause frames in both transmit and receive directions.

+#### NdisPauseFunctionsUnknown

+Pause frame negotiation is in progress.
+The pause frame support that the link partner provides is unknown.

 `RcvLinkSpeed`